Rebeca Andrade: 2014

 In February, Andrade began the season by competing at the WOGA Classic in Plano, Texas.
-She won the gold in the all-around, on vault, and uneven bars, and she won the silver with the team, on balance beam, and on floor exercise.
+She won the gold in the all-around, on vault, and on uneven bars, and she won the silver with the team, on balance beam, and on floor exercise.
 She later competed at the Junior Pan American Championships in Aracaju where she helped team Brazil win the silver medal behind Canada.
 Individually, she won the silver in the all-around and on floor exercise both behind Flávia Saraiva and the gold on vault, uneven bars, and balance beam.
 She was initially scheduled to represent Brazil at the 2014 Summer Youth Olympics in Nanjing, China.
 However, she withdrew due to a broken toe and was replaced by teammate Flávia Saraiva.
 Andrade did not compete for the rest of the 2014 season.

-Senior career

 2015

 Andrade became age-eligible for senior international competitions in 2015.
 She recovered from her toe injury and made her senior international debut at the Ljubljana World Cup, where she won the bronze medal on the uneven bars behind Isabela Onyshko and Jonna Adlerteg.
 She then went to the São Paulo World Cup and won the silver medal on vault behind Deng Yalan; she placed seventh on the uneven bars.
 She then went to the Flanders International Team Challenge in Ghent where a mixed team of Brazilian and Italian gymnasts won the bronze medal.
 In the all-around, she won the silver medal behind Flavia Saraiva.
 In June, Andrade tore her ACL which caused her to miss her most important competitions of the season – the Pan American Games and the World Championships.